x676f64/secureum-mind_map/content/8. Audit Findings 201/Only whitelist validated assets.md

 # 127 - [Only whitelist validated assets](./Only%20whitelist%20validated%20assets.md)

-Only whitelist validated assets Because some of the functionality relies on correct token behavior, any whitelisted token should be audited in the context of this system.
+Because some of the functionality relies on correct token behavior, any whitelisted token should be audited in the context of this system.

 Problems can arise if a malicious token is whitelisted because it can block people from voting with that specific token or gain unfair advantage if the balance can be manipulated.